 Type / Focus: Rare Mammals & Birds

-Today you will be collect from the airport in Tawau and start our drive towards the nearby Tawau Hills National Park.
-We recommend you arrive early in the morning as it is a few hours (5-6 hours) hike to get to our accommodation yp the hills today.
-If we have time we will arrive at the lowland station and rearrange our luggage, sending some up with porters before hiking up ourselves.
-If we do not have time to make it up there today we will spend the night down in the lowlands and in the evening / night have a night walk around the gardens here which have results in Malay civets, Sunda colugos and a wealth of frogs, snakes and other wildlife after dark.
+Today you will be collected from the airport in Tawau (unless you have been on our Borneo’s Rare Wildlife Tour in which case you will be transferred from Tabin to Tawau today) start our drive towards the nearby Tawau Hills National Park.
+If we have time we will arrive at the lowland station check into the accommodation before spending the afternoon and night having a night walk around the gardens here which have results in Malay civets, Sunda colugos and a wealth of frogs, snakes and other wildlife after dark.

-When in the forested hills for 4 full days we will be deep in the heart of the Tawau Hills, we will walk around 1-2km every day to different areas in the forest which we believe are good areas for wildlife.
+When in the forested hills for 5 full days we will be deep in the heart of the Tawau Hills, we will walk around 3-4km every day to different areas in the forest which we believe are good areas for wildlife.
 We will then stake out these places for a few hours to see if any wildlife comes to these places.
-Several species can be seen around the accommodation including Brook’s squirrel, ear-spot squirrel and Whithead’s pygmy squirrel.
+Several species can be seen around the accommodation including various squirrel species.

 There are many other species here in this forest including gibbons, various civets, many species of birds and also some rare mammals such as clouded leopards and the fabled tufted ground squirrel.
-Whether or not we find one of the very rare species (including the bay cat) we don’t know but we should see plenty of other wildlife in the stunning and diverse Tawau Hills.
+Whether or not we find one of now but we should see plenty of other wildlife in the stunning and diverse Tawau Hills.